 Unigold is a Canadian based, growth oriented, junior natural resource Corporation focused on exploring and developing its significant land position in the Dominican Republic, within the highly-prospective Cretaceous-age Tireo Formation.
 The Tireo Formation, an emerging gold and base metal district, is a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly across the island of Hispaniola.
-Unigold's most advanced project is their 100 percent interest in the 22,600-hectare Neita Exploration Concession, located in the west central highlands of the Dominican Republic along the border with Haiti.
-The Concession was renewed in 2012 for another five-year term (comprised of a three-year term with two one-year extensions available upon application).
-The first one-year extension was granted March 2015.
-The second extension was granted February 2016.
+Unigold's most advanced project is their 100 percent interest in the Candelones deposit within the Neita exploration Concession, located in the west central highlands of the Dominican Republic along the border with Haiti.
 Unigold operates through its wholly owned Canadian subsidiary, Unigold Resources Inc., and its 97 per cent owned subsidiary, Unigold Dominicana, S.R.L., which is incorporated in the Dominican Republic.